ibm-cloud-docs/cloud-pak-data/getting-started.md

 - To install Watson Machine Learning, set `wml` to `true`.
 - To install Watson Studio, set `wsl` to `true`.

-If you don't select any services to install in this step, only the {{site.data.keyword.cpd_full_notm}} control plane will be installed.
+If you don't select any services to install in this step, only the {{site.data.keyword.cpd_full_notm}} control plane is installed.

 If you want to install a service later, you can return to the **Deployment values** section and set the appropriate parameter to **true** or you can select a service from the {{site.data.keyword.cpd_full_notm}} Services catalog and follow the installation instructions for the service.